TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 });
 ```

+#### Session store

 Let's talk about our session config which we apply to every incoming request (by mounting it on `app`).
 Firstly, we use the [connect-pg-simple](https://www.npmjs.com/package/connect-pg-simple) library to make express-session store session data in our database (creating a "session" table if it does not already exist).
 Without this, sessions would be stored in memory by default which would not persist through any server restarts!

+#### Prevent unnecessary session saving

 Then we turn off `resave` and `saveUninitialized`.
 For every request, express-session will automatically check if a valid session cookie is attached.
 If a valid session cookie is attached then it deserializes the session data, populating `req.session` with it - we will make use of this later.
 If no valid session cookie is attached to the request, it will instead create a brand new session object in `req.session`.
 At the end of the request-response cycle, if the session object has been modified in any way, the session will be saved to the database.
 Turning off `resave` and `saveUninitialized` makes sure we don't save any unmodified session objects to the database.

+#### Session secret

-We then set a **session secret**, which we define in our `.env` file since it's, well, a secret.
+We then set a **session secret** which we define in our `.env` file since it's, well, a secret.
 This should be some string that's hard to guess - you can use a random key generator online for this - and is used by express-session alongside the session ID to generate a hash and sign the resulting session cookie.
 Then if an attacker tries to tamper with a session cookie, the signature would no longer match and the server can invalidate it.

+#### Cookie options

 Lastly, we pass in options for the cookies that will be created by express-session.
 In our example, we make it inaccessible to JavaScript on the front-end and set a 2-day expiry.
 You can always use environment variables to set values or even conditionally set them (e.g. `httpOnly: process.env.NODE_ENV === "prod"` can allow you to access session cookies via front-end JavaScript in development but prevent it in production).